Battle of Berlin (RAF campaign): German air defences

-They system was extended with a line of Henaja about 20 mi wide which, by March 1941, ran 430 mi from the Danish–German frontier to Maubeuge in France.
+The system was extended with a line of Henaja about 20 mi wide which, by March 1941, ran 430 mi from the Danish–German frontier to Maubeuge in France.
 Another Henaja belt 45 mi long was built between Frankfurt and Mannheim later in the year.
 Three Würzburg guided the searchlights to illuminate bombers as they entered the zone.
 Dunaja were extended in circumference and the chain was extended along the coasts of France and the Low Countries and around Berlin.
 Late in 1941 an improved Würzburg with a 50 mi-range and the Seeburg plotting table (Seeburg-Tisch) came into service.
 Kammhuber used the new equipment to revise the night defence system by increasing the width of Henaja from 25–60 mi with Dunaja in front of them.
 Kammhuber intended to introduce Dunaja behind the Kammhuber Line, placed Freya stations on either side and installed master searchlights.
 The system was introduced in September but proved to be too complex and the number of interceptions decreased.

 In the spring of 1942 the depth of the belt of searchlights was reduced to 6 mi and widened to 12 mi.
 A new Konaja (combined) method was intended to counter the new and faster four-engined bombers coming into service with Bomber Command but the risk of the FlaK shooting down night-fighters was too great and the system was a failure.
 In 1941, Bomber Command losses rose to 3.6 per cent from the 2.9 per cent of 1940.
 During a raid on Berlin on the night of 7/8 November, 12.4 per cent of the 169 bombers were shot down.
 The night-fighter force shot down 433 bombers and by the end of the year, nine Gruppen and one Staffel were in action.
-The confused and overlapping jurisdictions of the German defence against night attacks were exacerbated by the lack of effectiveness of the British night bomber offensive and this complacency was not shaken by the entry of the United States into the war in December.
+The confused and overlapping jurisdictions of the German defence against night attacks were exacerbated by the lack of effectiveness of the British night bomber offensive and this complacency was not shaken by the declaration of war on the United States in December.